 This workshop is an intensive treatment experience for individuals who stutter ages 8 through adult.
-The 42nd Weekend Workshop will take place April 6-8, 2018.
+The 43rd Weekend Workshop will take place March 29 – 31, 2019.
 Throughout the weekend, participants will be able to benefit from a variety of treatment activities and engage in diverse communicative situations.

 Our treatment approach is based on an integrative, synergistic model, which individually combines evidence-based treatment components.
 The weekend focuses on three areas vital to achieving comprehensive change in one’s communication: speech, attitudes/feelings and environment.
-Come visit our Weekend Workshop Facebook page
+Come visit our Weekend Workshop Facebook page.

-Follow-up sessions In an effort to support the process of creating lasting change, the format of this year’s workshop includes 6 follow-up sessions.
-The focus of these sessions is to support you in generalizing the progress achieved throughout the intensive treatment on April 6-8th.
-These follow-up sessions occur on the outlined dates and times in the spring/summer of 2018.
+In an effort to support the process of creating lasting change, the format of this year’s workshop includes 6 follow-up sessions.
+The focus of these sessions is to support you in generalizing the progress achieved throughout the intensive treatment on March 29th – 31st.
+These follow-up sessions occur on the outlined dates and times in the spring/summer of 2019.
 Please refer to the brochure for specifics.

 Sessions can be attended in person at The College of Saint Rose or via teletherapy.
 This is a flexible format using a video-conferencing system with your student clinician.